Join Queen of Angels Cooperative Academy

 Instruct

 At home.
 Parents have the flexibility to choose and maintain their personal curriculum at home, while still enjoying a "group learning" experience in a restful Classically Catholic environment.
 Parents are expected to provide their students’ core education in mathematics and language arts in the Beginner and Grammar levels.
 Our Logic and Rhetoric levels feature a complete "just add math" curriculum.
 Allow your students adequate time and offer the necessary support and resources to complete assignments.
 We highly discourage families from enrollment in other complete academic or full-day programs or tutorials (Seton, MODG, etc) as we have found the workload in conjunction with Academy expectations to be contrary to our goal for restful education.
 Maintain records.
 We do not provide grades, only feedback.
 Parents are responsible for tracking grades, attendance, transcripts, and any other records required by State Law and college applications.
 Parents of Logic and Rhetoric students will receive access to our grade and transcript tracker, through which they can view and edit their student's coursework.
 Pursue your own education, too.
 Participate in our Tutor Training Retreat and Coffee & Conversations.
 Read the Great Books.
-Our members also receive summer access to ClassicalU, a powerful training tool for Classical Educators!

 Your Investment (2023-2024)